Mitchell-Chatterjee/Mitchell-Chatterjee.github.io/content/_index.md

         My experience pertains to applying a range of Deep Learning methods including, Transformers, CNNs and RNNs to novel problems inlcuding ECG data.

-        Please reach out to collaborate 😃
+        Please reach out with work or collaboration opportunities 😃
     design:
       columns: '1'
   - block: collection